jasverma-hub/Suicidal-Social-Networks/README.md

 The application is designed to be compatible with multiple social media platforms, making it versatile in reaching a broader audience and helping individuals across various networks.

 # Services Used

-Python, Django, Machine Learninf, NLP, Web Scraping & APIs, DBMS, Data Viz,
+Python, Django, Machine Learninf, NLP, Web Scraping & APIs, DBMS, Data Viz, User Authentication and Authorization

+# Conclusion

+The "Content Analysis of Messages in Social Networks, Identification of Suicidal Types" is a powerful and impactful Python Django project that leverages NLP and machine learning to identify potential suicidal tendencies in social media messages.
+By providing early intervention and support, the application contributes to the well-being and safety of individuals in online communities, fostering a more supportive and empathetic online environment.